KlaudiaDabrowska/Memo/README.md

 # Memory Game

 ## General info
 This project is a simple memory game.
-Project is still being developed.

 ## Technologies
 Project is created with: